TolikPylypchuk/SharpHook/docs/articles/native.md

 ## Simulating Input Events

 `UioHook` contains the `PostEvent` method for simulating input events.
 It accepts a `UioHookEvent`, but it doesn't need all its fields.
-Only `Type` and `Keyboard`/`Mouse`/`Wheel` should be present.

-`PostEvent` returns `UioHookResult` to indicate whether it was successful or not.
+Only `Type` and `Keyboard`/`Mouse`/`Wheel` should be present. `PostEvent` returns `UioHookResult` to indicate whether it was successful or not.

+`UioHook` also contains the `PostEvents` method for simulating sequences of input events.
+It accepts an array of `UioHookEvent` and its size.
+This method should be preferred to multiple calls to `PostEvent` when simulating multiple events.
+On Windows, it simulates all events using a single Windows API call.
+On macOS and Linux, it simulates each event one-by-one, but it's still slightly more efficient than multiple `PostEvent` calls as some structures are only initialized once for all events. `PostEvent` also returns `UioHookResult` to indicate whether it was successful or not.
+On Windows, either all events are simulated, or none are.
+On macOS and Linux, if a failure occurs in the middle of the simulation sequence, then further events will not be simulated.

-This method is also defined in the `SharpHook.Providers.IEventSimulationProvider` interface.
+These methods are also defined in the `SharpHook.Providers.IEventSimulationProvider` interface.

 The following table describes the specifics of simulating each event type.